BFB Application Process & Criteria

-Starting in Summer 2015, there are four application cycles a year.
-Applicants have 2-3 months to fill out and submit the online application.
-After a brief review of the general business profile, the applicant will continue to the audit portion of the application, which asks questions about the business’s engineering, education, encouragement and evaluation efforts. ("The Four E's")
+Within each cycle, applicants have 2-3 months to fill out and submit the online application.
+After a brief review of the general business profile, the applicant will continue to the audit portion of the application, which asks questions about the business’s engineering, education, encouragement, evaluation, and bicycling equity efforts. ("The 5 E's")

 This comprehensive inquiry is designed to yield a holistic picture of an applicant business's work to promote bicycling both internally and externally.

 Most questions are multiple choice, but write-in fields can be used to provide more details.
 This comprehensive inquiry is designed to yield a holistic picture of an applicant’s work to promote bicycling.
-Before the application is submitted, applicants can upload supplemental material like photos and other supporting materials that will be reviewed by the judging panel together with the application.
+Before the application is submitted, applicants can upload supplemental material such as photos and other supporting materials that will be reviewed by the judging panel together with the application.

 To learn more about the application process, visit the Getting Started page.